Bible Meaning: Middle land

 The Bible uses the term Media several times (Esther 1:3, 14, 18, 10:2, Isaiah 21:2, Daniel 8:20).
 It also utilizes the terms Medes or Mede in many other places (2Kings 17:6, 18:11, Ezra 6:2, Esther 1:19, Isaiah 13:17, etc.).

-Media was generally located south and southwest of the Caspian Sea.
+Media, the home of the Medes, was generally located south and southwest of the Caspian Sea.
 The inhabitants of the land grew to become a powerful people in the shadow of both the Assyrian and Babylonian empires.

 The empire of Media and Persia is represented by the chest and arms of silver in Nebuchadnezzar's well known prophetic-related vision of a man (Daniel 2:32, 39).
 This second great world empire, which followed Babylon's rise to power, was also symbolized by a bear (Daniel 7:5) and a ram with two horns (Daniel 8:3 - 4, 20).

 Persia's conquest of Babylon in 539 brought with it the control of countless Jews held in captivity.
 It was Cyrus the Great who, fulfilling prophecy (Isaiah 44:28, Jeremiah 29:10, Ezra 1:1 - 2), not only allowed some Jews to return to Jerusalem but also paid for the city and temple to be rebuilt!

 Inhabitants from Media were in Jerusalem during Pentecost in 30 A.D. to witness God pouring out his Spirit on a large group of people (Acts 2:1 - 9).
 They became some of the first people converted after the ascension of Christ.

 In the ninth year of Hoshea the king of Assyria took Samaria, and carried Israel away into Assyria, and placed them in Halah and in Habor by the river of Gozan, and in the cities of the Medes (Media).